anmolmalik97/MetahOS-Guide/docs/ip/doctors-delivering-care.md

 The EMAR provides all the functionalities for a clinician to deliver care to a patient in the in-patient care setting.

-The Clinician can access the IP Worklist by clicking on the IP Worklist under the Worklist Menu
+The Clinician can access the IP Worklist by clicking on the IP Worklist under the

+## Worklist Menu

 ![enter image description here](https://res.cloudinary.com/teleopdassets/image/upload/v1642195383/Guide/IP/IP_Menu_fachwm.png)

+In the IP Worklist you can view all the

+## Patients Assigned

-In the IP Worklist you can view all the patients assigned to you or your unit/department (depending on the configuration)
+to you or your unit/department (depending on the configuration)

 ![enter image description here](https://res.cloudinary.com/teleopdassets/image/upload/v1642195037/Guide/IP_Worklist_arqkbx.png)

-Clicking on EMAR would take you the EMAR Screen
+Clicking on EMAR would take you the

+## EMAR Screen

 ![enter image description here](https://res.cloudinary.com/teleopdassets/image/upload/v1642230052/Guide/IP/IP-EMAR-Screen_mpiccx.gif)